downshift-js/downshift/src/hooks/useSelect/README.md

 There are a few props that expose changes to state ([`onStateChange`](#onstatechange) and [`stateReducer`](#statereducer)).
 For you to make the most of these APIs, it's important for you to understand why state is being changed.
 To accomplish this, there's a `type` property on the `changes` object you get.
 This `type` corresponds to a `stateChangeTypes` property.

-The list of all possible values this `type` property can take is defined in [this file][state-change-utils-file] and is as follows:
+The list of all possible values this `type` property can take is defined in [this file][state-change-file] and is as follows:

-- `stateChangeTypes.select.MenuKeyDownArrowDown`
+- `useSelect.stateChangeTypes.MenuKeyDownArrowDown`
-- `stateChangeTypes.select.MenuKeyDownArrowUp`
+- `useSelect.stateChangeTypes.MenuKeyDownArrowUp`
-- `stateChangeTypes.select.MenuKeyDownEscape`
+- `useSelect.stateChangeTypes.MenuKeyDownEscape`
-- `stateChangeTypes.select.MenuKeyDownHome`
+- `useSelect.stateChangeTypes.MenuKeyDownHome`
-- `stateChangeTypes.select.MenuKeyDownEnd`
+- `useSelect.stateChangeTypes.MenuKeyDownEnd`
-- `stateChangeTypes.select.MenuKeyDownEnter`
+- `useSelect.stateChangeTypes.MenuKeyDownEnter`
-- `stateChangeTypes.select.MenuKeyDownCharacter`
+- `useSelect.stateChangeTypes.MenuKeyDownCharacter`
-- `stateChangeTypes.select.MenuBlur`
+- `useSelect.stateChangeTypes.MenuBlur`
-- `stateChangeTypes.select.ItemHover`
+- `useSelect.stateChangeTypes.ItemHover`
-- `stateChangeTypes.select.ItemClick`
+- `useSelect.stateChangeTypes.ItemClick`
-- `stateChangeTypes.select.ToggleButtonKeyDownArrowDown`
+- `useSelect.stateChangeTypes.ToggleButtonKeyDownArrowDown`
-- `stateChangeTypes.select.ToggleButtonKeyDownArrowUp`
+- `useSelect.stateChangeTypes.ToggleButtonKeyDownArrowUp`
-- `stateChangeTypes.select.ToggleButtonClick`
+- `useSelect.stateChangeTypes.ToggleButtonClick`
-- `stateChangeTypes.select.FunctionToggleMenu`
+- `useSelect.stateChangeTypes.FunctionToggleMenu`
-- `stateChangeTypes.select.FunctionOpenMenu`
+- `useSelect.stateChangeTypes.FunctionOpenMenu`
-- `stateChangeTypes.select.FunctionCloseMenu`
+- `useSelect.stateChangeTypes.FunctionCloseMenu`
-- `stateChangeTypes.select.FunctionSetHighlightedIndex`
+- `useSelect.stateChangeTypes.FunctionSetHighlightedIndex`
-- `stateChangeTypes.select.FunctionSetSelectedItem`
+- `useSelect.stateChangeTypes.FunctionSetSelectedItem`
-- `stateChangeTypes.select.FunctionClearKeysSoFar`
+- `useSelect.stateChangeTypes.FunctionClearKeysSoFar`
-- `stateChangeTypes.select.FunctionReset`
+- `useSelect.stateChangeTypes.FunctionReset`

 See [`stateReducer`](#statereducer) for a concrete example on how to use the `type` property.